NDZL/-blog-WSC-DEV-UG/README.md

     ![image](https://github.com/NDZL/-blog-WSC-DEV-UG/assets/11386676/b8ec45c2-c4a8-427f-b837-05d83178c3c8)

 - The Service Identifier is the delegation scope name as shared above
-- The Caller Package Name is your ```applicatioID``` as it appears the in module's gradle.build file
+- The Caller Package Name is your ```applicationID``` as it appears the in module's gradle.build file
 - The Caller Signature is your app's public signature.
 You can extract it e.g. with [https://techdocs.zebra.com/emdk-for-android/latest/samples/sigtools/](https://techdocs.zebra.com/emdk-for-android/latest/samples/sigtools/)